Below is FOR YOUR SAFETY AND COMFORT so that your time aboard can be as enjoyable as possible:

 A hat, scarf, non-greasy sunscreen (no sprays please) and light jacket are recommended.

 All children under 13 must wear a Coast-Guard Approved Personal Flotation Device (PFD).
-Guests are encouraged to bring their own PFD’s for children although we of course provide them for everyone.
-Sorry but we do not allow toddlers and infants except on private charters.
+We provide the required commercial, highest grade Type 1 PFD’s for everyone.
+Guests are encouraged to bring their own PFD’s for small children and put them on before walking down the dock.
+Please inquire about bringing toddlers and infants.

 All trips include a brief safety/pfd demonstration before sailing.